Undergraduate BA (Hons)

 Broadcast Journalism

 This module introduces you to more advanced techniques in editing and camerawork, live reporting and studio skills across radio and television.
-You will develop your editorial and creative skills in producing radio and TV feature packages by working in our state of the art studios.
+You will develop your editorial and creative skills in producing radio and TV feature packages by working in our state-of-the-art studios.

 Sports Newsroom